Semiclassical dynamics of horizons in spherically symmetric collapse: Conclusions and discussion

-The qualitative picture that emerges from our toy model was influenced by a homogeneous interior spacetime.
-Nevertheless, in a realistic collapsing scenario one has to employ a more general inhomogeneous setting (see Ref. \cite{Bojowald:2006,Campiglia:2007} for recent development of techniques to handle inhomogeneous systems, which gives promising indications).
-Furthermore, the effective theory that lead to a modified homogeneous dynamics, for the interior spacetime, may also modify the spacetime inhomogeneous structure \cite{Bojowald:2012}.
-On the other hand, using the homogeneous techniques, only the interior spacetime carries quantum effects while the outside is still described by a generalized Vaidya metric of general relativity.
-Some quantum effects are transported to the outside by matching at the boundary surface, which then enter the Vaidya solution effectively through a non-standard energy-momentum tensor.
-This is still more indirect than considering a complete inhomogeneous quantization for the exterior region which may provide significant modifications to the spacetime structure.
+The qualitative picture that emerges from our toy model was influenced by the choice of an homogeneous interior spacetime.
+Nevertheless, in a realistic collapsing scenario one has to employ a more general inhomogeneous setting (see Ref.~\cite{Bojowald:2006,Campiglia:2007} for recent development of techniques to handle inhomogeneous systems, which gives promising indications on how to extend the simpler homogeneous case).
+Furthermore, the effective theory that predicts a modified homogeneous dynamics, for the interior spacetime, may also modify the spacetime inhomogeneous structure \cite{Bojowald:2012}.
+In addition, when we apply homogeneous techniques, it is only the interior spacetime that carries quantum effects; whereas the outside spacetime is described by a generalised Vaidya metric in the context of the general relativity.
+Some quantum effects are transported to the outside, by imposing suitable matching conditions at the boundary surface, which enter the Vaidya solution effectively through a nonstandard energy-momentum tensor.
+This procedure is also limited by the fact that the consideration of a complete inhomogeneous quantization, for the exterior region, may provide significant modifications to the spacetime structure.
 These effects may not be captured for a general Vaidya mass in a spacetime line element \cite{Bojowald:2011}.
-Nonetheless, it is difficult to calculate such effects, and we are still far from a complete picture.
+It is an interesting problem to estimate which of the physical predictions based on the homogeneous models could still be present when a complete inhomogeneous is considered.
+Nonetheless, it is difficult to calculate such effects in these more realistic models, due to the fact that we are still far from a complete picture.